 You will need:

 - Bank and building society passbooks and statements.
-Ask for a ‘certificate of tax deducted' for each account that pays interest net of tax.

 - Annual investment statements from unit trust and investment trust companies.
 ISAs do not need to be declared on your tax return.